Bill-Costa/3D-Test-Images/JPS/README.md

 images within a single JPG file, along with stereoscopic specific meta data.
-While this format has been used as a file format by some stereoscopic digital cameras and is recognized by many stereoscopic viewing software, in practice it has not been widely adopted in comparison to other stereographic file formats.
+While this format has been used as a file format by some stereoscopic digital cameras and is recognized by many stereoscopic viewing programs, in practice it has not been widely adopted in comparison to other stereographic file formats.

 While the JPS specification provides support, via meta data, for a